 • investment expenditures I

 • an increasing expenditure ratio ρE (i.e., the average propensity to consume),

 • an increasing wage rate W,

 if price P and productivity R in the consumption and investment industry as well as distributed profit remain unaltered in the period under consideration.
-A falling wage rate for the business sector as a whole increases unemployment.
+A falling wage rate for the business sector as a whole increases unemployment and vice versa.